Education and Training

 Each year, through a highly competitive selection process, students are admitted to Ph.D. or M.D.-Ph.D. programs at Mayo Clinic Graduate School of Biomedical Sciences.

-Selected students pursue research in one of the seven academic specializations available:
+Selected students pursue research in one of the eight academic specializations available:

 Students have exceptional flexibility to choose a research mentor.
 Mayo Clinic Graduate School of Biomedical Sciences provides stipends and full-tuition scholarships for all Ph.D. and M.D.-Ph.D. students.